 The OVCCoordenadas service allows retrieving the coordinates of a known cadastral reference (geocoding).
 It is also possible to retrieve the cadastral references around a specific pair of coordinates (reverse geocoding).
 CatastRo returns the results in a tibble format.
 This functionality is described in detail in the corresponding vignette (see vignette("ovcservice", package = "CatastRo")).

-The INSPIRE Directive aims to create a European Union spatial data infrastructure for the purposes of EU environmental policies and policies or activities which may have an impact on the environment.
-This European Spatial Data Infrastructure will enable the sharing of environmental spatial information among public sector organisations, facilitate public access to spatial information across Europe and assist in policy-making across boundaries.
+The INSPIRE Directive aims to create a European Union Spatial Data Infrastructure (SDI) for the purposes of EU environmental policies and policies or activities which may have an impact on the environment.
+This European Spatial Data Infrastructure enables the sharing of environmental spatial information among public sector organisations, facilitate public access to spatial information across Europe and assist in policy-making across boundaries.

-The implementation of the INSPIRE directive on the Spanish Cadastre (see Catastro INSPIRE) allows retrieving spatial objects from the database of the cadastre:
+The implementation of the INSPIRE directive in the Spanish Cadastre (see Catastro INSPIRE) allows retrieval of spatial objects from the cadastral database:

-• Vector objects: Parcels, addresses, buildings, cadastral zones and more.
-These objects are provided by CatastRo as sf objects as provided by the sf package.
+Vector objects: Parcels, addresses, buildings, cadastral zones and more.
+CatastRo provides these objects as

-• Imagery: Image layers representing the same information as the vector objects.
-These objects are provided by CatastRo as SpatRaster objects as provided by the terra package.
+Imagery: Image layers representing the same information as the vector objects.
+CatastRo provides these objects as

 There are three types of functions, each one querying a different service:

-1. ATOM service: The ATOM service allows batch-downloading vector objects of different cadastral elements for a specific municipality.
+ATOM service: The ATOM service allows batch downloading vector objects of different cadastral elements for a specific municipality.

-2. WFS service: The WFS service allows downloading vector objects of specific cadastral elements.
-Note that there are some restrictions on the extent and number of elements to query.
-For batch-downloading the ATOM service is preferred.
+WFS service: The WFS service allows downloading vector objects of specific cadastral elements.
+Note that there are restrictions on the extent and number of elements that can be queried.
+For batch downloading, the ATOM service is preferred.

 Examples